ethereum/annotated-spec/altair/beacon-chain.md

     next_sync_committee: SyncCommittee  # [New in Altair]
 ```

 The beacon state commits to the current sync committee and the next sync committee so that light clients that have accepted a block header can easily authenticate the sync committee for the next period.
 Without this feature, it would be difficult to do so, as it would require a computation on the entire validator set to determine the active validator list, and even after that point require a Merkle branch for each committee member.
+See [the sync protocol doc](./sync-protocol.md) for more details.

 ### New containers